wujie3375/wujie3375.github.io/blogs.md

 ---

-> The faintest ink is better than the strongest memory.
+> The best way to predict the future is to create it.